Additional Appeal Information

 The Ontario Land Tribunal website is: https://olt.gov.on.ca/

-For Plans of Subdivision and Condominium, Minor Variances, and Consents, members of the public no longer have the right to appeal the decision.
-Only the applicant, the local municipality, a public body, a specified person under the Planning Act as outlined below, and the Minister of Municipal Affairs and Housing may appeal these decisions.
+For Official Plan Amendments, Zoning By-law Amendments, Plans of Subdivision and Condominium, Minor Variances, and Consents, members of the public no longer have the right to appeal the decision.
+Only the applicant, the property owner, the local municipality, a public body, a specified person under the Planning Act as outlined below, and the Minister of Municipal Affairs and Housing may appeal these decisions.

 The prescribed list of ‘specified persons’ is as follows: